FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/appendix/origination_of_cost_data.md

-# Origination of cost data
+# Origination of Cost Data

 Cost data presented in the billing datasets originates from various sources depending on the purchasing mechanism.
 There are at least 3 different pieces of information that are important for understanding where cost originated from.